thomasp85/ggraph/README.md

 ### Examples
 Currently ggraph understands dendrogram and igraph objects.
-Others might be added in the future, but until then see if your object is convertible into one of the two.
+Others might be added in the future (please file an issue if there is a particular class you want supported), but until then see if your object is convertible into one of the two.

 #### Dendrogram